productboardlabs/openapi-request-validator/docs/adr/001-framework-agnostic-abstraction.md

 - Validation logic remains pure and testable

 **For Library Users:**
-- Depend on `swagger-request-validator-core` + the adapter for your framework
+- Depend on `openapi-request-validator-core` + the adapter for your framework
 - Cannot mix frameworks in a single validation instance (each has its adapter)
 - Custom implementations possible by implementing the interface contract